 Yes, over time concrete roof tiles do fade, and change color and appearance due to exposure to the elements.
 However, this will not affect the integrity or beauty of your roof.
-Color is achieved within concrete roof tiles one of two ways: by adding pigment into the body of the tile producing a color-through product, or by applying a concentrated slurry coat of cement-infused pigment to the top surface of the tile, known as a slurry/color-bonded product.
+Color is achieved within concrete roof tiles by adding pigment into the body of the tile producing a color-through product.

 With color-through tiles, the color will last indefinitely.
 During manufacturing, the colored cement will be drawn to the surface of the tile resulting in the initial color shade.
 This layer is slightly softer than the body of the tile and will typically erode away within the first ten years, depending on the climate in which the roof is installed.
 This erosion will expose a larger percentage of the sand and aggregate, resulting in an overall lightening of color; however, this occurs to a lesser degree with concrete roof tile than most other roofing materials.
 After this initial change, future erosion occurs at a dramatically slower pace and will never compromise the functionality of the tile.

-Periodic cleaning and resealing can rejuvenate and prolong the surface finish of either type of concrete roof tile.
+Periodic cleaning and resealing can rejuvenate and prolong the surface finish of concrete roof tile.
 Please note, that Eagle Roofing Products does not warrant color.
 Please view our warranty for complete details.

 What is this white chalky substance on my concrete tile roof?

 Your concrete tile roof is undergoing a natural process called efflorescence.

 Efflorescence is a temporary surface condition which is common to all concrete products.
 The process is caused by the chemical nature of cement.
 It is superficial and in no way affects the quality, functional properties, or the structural integrity of the tile.